ibm-cloud-docs/event-notifications/en-concepts.md

 - A landing place for filtered events.
 Topics hold a set of incoming event notifications of interest.
 Each source is connected to a topic through a user-defined filter.
 Notifications that pass into a topic are pushed to all subscribed destinations.
 A topic can connect to multiple sources.

 -  Event notifications that end up in a topic are routed to destinations.
 A topic can be connected to multiple sources.
-Although topics are innately coupled to sources (via filters), they are not innately coupled to destinations.
+Although topics are innately coupled to sources using filters, they are not innately coupled to destinations.
 That coupling happens through subscriptions.

 ## Destination
 {: #en-destinations}